paritytech/ink-waterfall/README.md

   uploading files, …).
 * After successful deployment more browser interactions with the contract are executed, in order to assert that the contract behaves as expected.
+* The `master` branch of all these components is used.

 ## Required dependencies